Kong/lua-resty-events/README.md

 Will register a callback function to receive events.
 If `source` and `event` are `*`, then the callback will be executed on _every_ event, if `source` is provided and `event` is `*`, then only events with a matching source will be passed.
-If (one or more) event name is given, then only when both `source` and `event` match the callback is invoked.
+If event name is given, then only when both `source` and `event` match the callback is invoked.

 The callback should have the following signature;